coq/coq/doc/sphinx/proof-engine/tactics.rst

    This tactic evaluates the goal using the optimized call-by-value evaluation bytecode-based virtual machine described in :cite:`CompiledStrongReduction`.
    This algorithm is dramatically more efficient than the algorithm used for the :tacn:`cbv` tactic, but it cannot be fine-tuned.
-It is specially interesting for full evaluation of algebraic objects.
+It is especially interesting for full evaluation of algebraic objects.
 This includes the case of reflection-based tactics.